GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

 ## Compound Type - Structure

 A struct in C++ is the same as a class, differing only in that by default access to its members are public rather than private.
 The example here is a simple POD (plain old data) C style struct, without any constructors or member functions explicitly defined.
-Keep in mind though, under the hood it is still a class, so for example, even though a constructor is not explictly defined here, there is a default constructor that is automatically defined for you when you don't explictly define one.
+Keep in mind though, under the hood it is still a class, so for example, even though a constructor is not explicitly defined here, there is a default constructor that is automatically defined for you when you don't explicitly define one.
 To see an example of this type of POD type of struct, refer to the [struct_ex1.cpp](https://github.com/GitLeeRepo/Cpp_ProgrammingNotes/blob/master/basics/struct_ex1.cpp) file in the repository here, which also illustrates various technique for allocating memory for it.

 ```c++
 enum Gender { male = 'M', female = 'F' };